 Evangelists, Focus on Standard Ad Code

-Here’s some ad code I see way too often:
+Here’s ad code of a kind I see way too often:

-And it’s also the code, uncensored except for “SNIP,” we used to receive from ad partners.
-We had (and my former colleagues probably still have) to rework each and every ad that has come to us.
-It has made all our attempts harder to output at least valid code.
+It’s the code, uncensored except for “SNIP,” we used to receive from ad partners.
+To ensure quality, we had (and my former colleagues probably still have) to rework every ad that came to us.
+It made all our attempts harder to output valid code.

-This freak show needs to stop.
+This ad code mess needs to stop.
 While at GMX we tried to talk to ad companies to use standards-compliant code, nobody seems to talk about this important aspect in public.
-Monetized websites take it easy and like to use the standard ad code they receive from advertising partners like DoubleClick or Falk.
+Monetized websites take it easy and use the code they receive from advertising partners, like DoubleClick or Falk.
 That code sucks.
-It’s one of the brakes in the process to get larger sites use higher quality code, and join our cause.
+It’s one of the brakes in the process of getting larger sites to use higher quality code, and join the web standards cause.

 I don’t want to mention Google here.
-Their code is bad almost all the time, though sophisticated in certain applications.
-Hopefully, Ian and Co. bring improvement; my former proposals to improve Google’s AdSense code didn’t go anywhere.
+Although sophisticated in certain applications, their frontend code is bad much of the time.
+Hopefully, Ian and Co. bring change; my suggestions to get Google’s AdSense code fixed didn’t go anywhere.

 It will be a tall order to say the least getting any of those companies to even consider creating something remotely clean.
 There are very few advertisement inclusion companies that seem to have anything even remotely resembling non-proprietary HTML.